Silvyre/Loyalty-Commerce-Platform/documentation/app/documents/lp-reference.md

 ## Single Sign On (SSO)

-Your loyalty members only sign in once on your loyalty program site and can continue logged in to applications on the LCP.
-With SSO, LCP applications do not need member credentials (i.e. password) for members to browse and transact.
+Your loyalty members only sign in once on your loyalty program site and can continue logged in to Applications on the LCP.
+With SSO, Applications do not need member credentials (i.e. password) for members to browse and transact.

 ![SSO MV](../images/sso-mv.png)

-When the member is signed in and visits a link on your loyalty program’s website to an LCP application, your loyalty program can provide the member’s info to the LCP and allow the LCP application to retrieve it without sharing any confidential information about the member through the web browser.
+When the member is signed in and visits a link on your loyalty program’s website to an LCP Application, your loyalty program can provide the member’s info to the LCP and allow the Application to retrieve it without sharing any confidential information about the member through the web browser.

 SSO is a five-step process:

-1. **Your loyalty program [creates an MV delegate](https://points.github.io/Loyalty-Commerce-Platform/?doc=api-reference#create-a-mv-delegate) on the LCP.** Your loyalty program provides the member info needed to create an MV and "delegates" the MV to the application so that the application has permission to access the MV.
+1. **Your loyalty program [creates an MV delegate](https://points.github.io/Loyalty-Commerce-Platform/?doc=api-reference#create-a-mv-delegate) on the LCP.** Your loyalty program provides the member info needed to create an MV and "delegates" the MV to the Application so that the Application has permission to access the MV.
 The LCP creates the MV and returns the MV URL to your loyalty program.
-1. **Your loyalty program redirects the user to the application and provides the application with the MV delegate URL.** No member information is passed in the redirect.
+1. **Your loyalty program redirects the user to the Application and provides the Application with the MV delegate URL.** No member information is passed in the redirect.
 It is securely stored in the LCP.
-1. **The application [gets the MV delegate](https://points.github.io/Loyalty-Commerce-Platform/?doc=api-reference#get-a-mv-delegate) from the LCP using the MV delegate URL** to securely obtain the location of the MV.
+1. **The Application [gets the MV delegate](https://points.github.io/Loyalty-Commerce-Platform/?doc=api-reference#get-a-mv-delegate) from the LCP using the MV delegate URL** to securely obtain the location of the MV.
-1. **The application [gets the MV](https://points.github.io/Loyalty-Commerce-Platform/?doc=api-reference#get-a-mv) from the LCP using the MV URL** in the MV delegate to securely obtain information about the member and perform transactions.
-Authenticating factors like the member’s password are not shared with the application.
+1. **The Application [gets the MV](https://points.github.io/Loyalty-Commerce-Platform/?doc=api-reference#get-a-mv) from the LCP using the MV URL** in the MV delegate to securely obtain information about the member and perform transactions.
+Authenticating factors like the member’s password are not shared with the Application.
-1. If necessary, the application gets the member details from the LCP by appending "/member-details" to the MV URL to securely obtain additional information about the member.
+1. If necessary, the Application gets the member details from the LCP by appending "/member-details" to the MV URL to securely obtain additional information about the member.

 A [reference implementation of the SSO API](https://github.com/Points/Loyalty-Commerce-Platform/tree/master/samples/java/sso-reference-implementation) can be found in the LCP Github repository.

+## Testing

+The LCP has two environments: staging and production.
+Typically, these connect to an LP's test and production service respectively.
+The LCP expects that the LP's web service is promoted from test to production.

+To test the integration, we can:
+1. Call the LP webservice with a simulated LCP request.
+1. Use a test
+1. Perform test transactions in an Application on the LCP.

+## Monitoring

+The LCP will perform a scheduled health check on LP endpoints to guarantee that your members have a quality experience.